-- Offers for summer internships may be made at any time.
-Students must be given 10 business days or until January 8, 2020, whichever is later, to make a decision about accepting an offer given during super days.
+- Students must be given 10 business days or until December 30, 2023, whichever is later, to make a decision about accepting an offer given during super days.
 Offers made during Diversity Recruiting Events must be open for three weeks.

 - Please note: The terms of the offer cannot change once the offer has been extended.

 Johnson’s Policy on Reneging Job Offers and Student No Shows

 Johnson views any student reneging on an offer to be a serious violation of policy.
 In addition to damaging the student’s reputation, a renege on an accepted offer damages the school’s reputation and potentially the school’s relationship with the affected employer.

 The penalties for a renege are substantial.
 A student who reneges on an accepted offer is required to meet with the director of the Career Management Center to explain the action.
 The student must also email the company, copying the CMC director, to apologize and explain the reasons for his or her actions.
 Reneging on an offer can result in a loss of CMC privileges, such as access to on-campus recruiting and Johnson Talent System job postings for the remainder of the student’s time at Johnson.

 Likewise, any company that rescinds an offer is barred from on-campus recruiting for one full recruiting year.